mbiesiad/awesome-hackathons/README.md

 ## DigitalOcean
 * [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - A monthlong celebration of open source software run by DigitalOcean.
 Hacktoberfest is open to everyone in the global community.
 Four quality pull requests must be submitted to public GitHub repositories.

+## ESA
+* [ActInSpace](https://actinspace.org/) - International Hackathon in space application co-organized by CNES and ESA.

 ## GitHub
 * [The GitHub Actions Hackathon](https://www.githubhackathon.com/) - A four-week virtual hackathon.
 Individuals from all over the world will create and build Actions to submit anytime between March 5 and 31.